-Workload Analysis cuts through the complexity of understanding these variations while also reducing the impact of human bias and making the analysis process repeatable.
+Understanding the changes in typical workload patterns enables you to identify the types of atypical workloads that commonly trigger acute service problems like increasing resource constraints.
+Workload Analysis cuts through the complexity of understanding these variations and identifies them early while reducing the impact of human bias and making the analysis process repeatable.

 Workload Analysis is currently a Technical Preview.